Last Updated on November 10, 2023

 Booking a Guided or Special Event Tour

 I booked the general tour called “Sights, Symbols, and the Stories of Oakland” through the Historic Oakland Foundation website.
-They will have a calendar of available dates and times, but these tours are usually on weekends and Wednesdays.
+They have a calendar of available dates and times, but these tours are usually on weekends and Wednesdays.
 They also have special topic tours if you want to dive more into Oakland Cemetery’s history.
-However, I highly recommend the general tour if it is your first visit to Oakland Cemetery.
+However, the general tour is the best if it is your first visit to Oakland Cemetery.
 The tour guide will give an excellent overview of Oakland’s history and its residents’ stories.

 Prepare to walk for the general tour, though.
 The tour is around 90 minutes long, visiting the main sections of the cemetery.
 Bring a good pair of shoes and watch where you step.
 Not all the headstones stand tall and upright.

 My favorite tour is the “Capturing the Spirt of Oakland Halloween Tours.”
-We did this tour back in 2019, and seeing the cemetery at night was a different experience.
-Volunteers wear time-period costumes and perform monologues of some of the people interred at Oakland.
+We did this tour in 2019; seeing the cemetery at night was a unique experience.
+Volunteers wear time-period costumes and perform monologues of people interred at Oakland.
 The performances are not scary but more history-focused and entertaining.
 Tickets for the Halloween tours usually become available in July.
 Book this tour in advance since spots fill up fast.

 Have you been to Oakland Cemetery in Atlanta before or tried Kosmo Foto Mono 100 35mm film?
 If so, please share your experience below!